Hat Fair takes place across the historic and charming city of Winchester during the first weekend of July.

 The majority of the festival takes place in Winchester city centre.
 Travelling on the M3 from Southampton take Exit 11, travelling from Basingstoke and London take Exit 9 and follow signs to the city centre.

-During the festival weekend, there are Information Points across the city manned by Hat Fair staff who can give you all the information you need on venues and acts.
-There are also festival programmes available (suggested donation £1) which contain full schedules.
+During the festival weekend, there are Information Points across the city with Hat Fair staff who can give you all the information you need on venues and acts.

 We hope the sun shines but the festival will go ahead come rain or shine!